code-423n4/2023-10-zksync/docs/Smart contract Section/Batches & L2 blocks on zkSync.md

 ## Fictive L2 block & finalizing the batch

-At the end of the batch, the bootloader calls the `setL2Block` one more time to allow the operator to create a new empty block: TODO: link.
+At the end of the batch, the bootloader calls the `setL2Block` [one more time](https://github.com/code-423n4/2023-10-zksync/blob/ef99273a8fdb19f5912ca38ba46d6bd02071363d/code/system-contracts/bootloader/bootloader.yul#L3812) to allow the operator to create a new empty block.
 This is done purely for some of the technical reasons inside the node, where each batch ends with an empty L2 block.

 We do not enforce that the last block is empty explicitly as it complicates the development process and testing, but in practice, it is, and either way, it should be secure.